juanluisvaladas/kcli-plan-k0s/README.md

 ### Custom parameters

-The plan ships sane defaults, but if you need to do some customization such custom cpu number, you can use the -P flag.
-For instance to change the memory use -P memory=8192.
+The plan ships sane defaults, but if you need to do some customization such custom cpu number, you can use the `-P` flag.
+For instance to change the memory use `-P memory=8192`.
 Every plan has its parameters defined in the plan definiton in the section `.paramters`.
 For instance to launch an all in one cluster with custom memory allocation you would run: